hurter3/LionsTour2021SA/README.md

         - Tickets page (tickets.html)
             - Although tickets are not available this is the latest update of the current status.
         - Media page (Extenal link with a new tab)
-            - An external link to build the ecitment of the up and coming tour.
+            - An external link to build the excitment of the up and coming tour.

     - ***Contact Us page (contact.html)***
         - A form that sends an email to lionssa33@gmail.com (and it works).
         - Same background and form styling as register, login and change email pages.

 - **Accounts app.**
         This app was cloned from the e-commerce mini-project and tailored accordingly.
         - ***Register page (register.html)***
             - A form that captures username, email and password.